-A defense attorney who wishes to receive 'electronic 'et' (taw data or analyzed data) associated with a case must provide the OCME with a judicial subpoena duces tecum.
-The original subpoena must be sent to the attention of the OCME Legal Department.
+A defense attorney who wishes to receive 'electronic data' (new data or analyzed data) associated with a case must provide the OCME with a judicial subpoena duces tecum.
+The original subpoena must be sent to the attention of the OOME Legal Department.

 - 1. If the written request is unclear or requires further specification, an OCME staff attorney will follow up with the defense attorney. - 2.
-The OCME Staff Attorrey conveys the request to the Forensic Biology Quality Assurance Manager, as wolf as the assigned case criminalist.
+The OCME Staff Attorney conveys the request to the Forensic Biology Quality Assurance Manager, as well as the assigned case criminalist.
 An OCME staff attorney sends a brief letter to the attorney (cc'd to the Court) indicating that this electronic data discovery request will take approximately one month to complete. - 3.
-The assign of assessiminalist or supervisor transfers the case-specific electronic data onto a 12 disk. - i.
-A minimum of two disks are prepared -one to be kept within the OCME Department of Forensic Biology case file and at least one for the attorney. - ii.
-The criminalist also prepares a certification page to accompany the CD disk. - OCME will only provide copies of electronic test data that it produces.
+The assigned case criminalist or supervisor transfers the case-specific electronic data onto a CD disk.

+A minimum of two disks are prepared -one to be kept within the OCME Department of Forensic Biology case file and at least one for the attorney.
+The criminalist also prepares a certification page to accompany the CD disk.

+OCME will only provide copies of electronic test data that it produces.
 OCME is not permitted to provide licensed and/or copyrighted software.
 The OCME is not responsible for producing electronic test data that does not already exist.